Water Damage Restoration in Kingston, NY

 Winter: Frozen & Burst Pipe Repair (Dec-March)

 Ulster County averages 47 inches of snow annually, more than double the national average.
-But snow alone isn’t the problem.
-It’s the temperature swings.
+But snow alone isn't the problem.
+It's the temperature swings.
+When January temperatures drop from 35°F to 5°F overnight, water inside uninsulated pipes freezes and expands.
+Pipes in exterior walls, crawlspaces, and unheated additions are most vulnerable.

-Late January cold snaps, mid-February deep freezes, early March freeze-thaw cycles during snowmelt.
+High-Risk Periods: Late January cold snaps, mid-February deep freezes, early March freeze-thaw cycles during snowmelt.

 Spring: Basement Flooding & Sump Pump Failure (March-May)

 The Catskill snowpack melts fast when warm weather arrives.
 The Rondout and Esopus Creeks swell, and the water table rises across low-lying neighborhoods.
 Basements that stayed dry all winter suddenly take on water through floor cracks and foundation seams.
+Properties in Rondout, Ponckhockie, and along the Strand are especially vulnerable during April and May.

-First sustained warm stretch after snowfall, heavy spring rains on saturated ground.
+High-Risk Periods: First sustained warm stretch after snowfall, heavy spring rains on saturated ground.

-Summer: Humidity & Storm Damage Cleanup (June–Aug)
+Summer: Humidity & Storm Damage (June-Aug)

 Summer in the Hudson Valley brings humidity levels that regularly exceed 70%.
 When water intrusion occurs during these months, mold growth accelerates dramatically.
 What would take 72 hours to colonize in dry winter air can establish in 36 hours during a humid July.
+Pop-up thunderstorms also dump 1-2 inches of rain in under an hour, overwhelming aging storm drains in older Kingston neighborhoods.

-July humidity spikes, August thunderstorm season.
+High-Risk Periods: July humidity spikes, August thunderstorm season.

 Fall: Drainage Leaks & Nor'easters (Sept-Nov)